 Safety" is a paramount concern and all activities are closely monitored.
 Deliberate or excessive force during practice is not tolerated and will result in expulsion from the school.
 This is a well established school based upon mutual respect, hard work and martial camaraderie.
 It is operated and taught by authentic senior black belt instructors who always have your best interest in mind.

-Visitors are always welcome to watch or participate in a class, at no charge.
+Visitors are always welcome to watch a class.
 Call us on 201-725-9019 to make an appointment for a visit.

 Jujutsu Class Schedule